 Alison Rice had a humble upbringing.
 Later in life, Dr. and Mrs. Rice became respected generous philanthropists investing in the Edmonton Community.
 In 1994, Alison left gifts to the Edmonton Gleaners Association (Edmonton’s Food Bank) and other charities in her Will.
 Her gift was instrumental in supporting the purchase of our first warehouse on 111 Street and 102 Avenue.
-Because of Alison’s gift, and the purchase of this initial warehouse, Edmonton’s Food Bank was able to build a foundation for our current programming and gave the organization some financial stability in order to provide services to people in need.
+Because of Alison’s gift, and the purchase of this initial warehouse, Edmonton’s Food Bank built a foundation for our current programming and the financial stability in to provide services to people in need well into the future.

 Forever a friend of Edmonton's Food Bank

 Janet passed away peacefully in Edmonton on January 20, 2019.
 She is lovingly remembered by her family and many friends as a generous woman known for her warm smile, gracious determination to do the right thing, and kind devotion to the work of Edmonton's Food Bank and many other charitable organizations.

 It was often noted by staff, board members, and volunteers of Edmonton's Food Bank that it would be a sad day when Janet no longer visited the Food Bank.